123456789_123456789_123456789_123456789_123456789_

 add_my_method :meta_method, :arg1, :arg2

-The parser looks at the token after the identifier to determine the name, in this example, :meta_method.
-If a name cannot be found, a warning is printed and ‘unknown is used.
+The parser looks at the first argument to determine the name, in this example, :meta_method.
+If a name cannot be found, a warning is printed and 'unknown' is used.

 You can force the name of a method using the :method: directive: